 There are lots of internet service providers (ISPs) offering a range of internet connection options.
 The most common is broadband internet access through a standard telephone line.
 This is also called ADSL.

-ADSL is adequate for many companies with fewer than 20 employees and, from £15 a month, offers reasonable value.
+ADSL is adequate for many companies with fewer than 20 employees and offers reasonable value.
+Fibre optic services offer faster services for businesses that have larger data requirements.
 What’s on offer from each business ISP can differ - answering these questions will help you identify the best:

 Read your business ISP’s small print carefully.
 Notably, connection speeds can vary depending on the distance between your premises and the local telephone exchange — yet many ISPs only quote the best case speed.

 Cheaper packages also tend to limit how much data you can transfer each month.